-PLA not Sticking to bed is the common issue in 3d printing
+PLA not sticking to bed is a common issue in 3d printing.
+Another common problem is the elephant’s foot.

 Today I’m going to show you how to make PLA stick to the bed (FAST).